4nt0ineB/chadow/README.md

 :u, :users - focus on the users list, enable scrolling with e and s :c, :chat - back to the chat in live reload focus
-:m, :msg - on the chat, enable scrolling through the messages with e and s :w, :whisper <username> - goes to the private discussion view with the other user (WIP) :r <lines> <columns> - Resize the views
+:m, :msg - on the chat, enable scrolling through the messages with e and s :w, :whisper <username> - goes to the private discussion view with the other user (TODO) :r <lines> <columns> - Resize the views
+:new <path> - Create a codex from a file or directory                             (WIP) :share <SHA-1> - Share a codex with the given SHA-1                               (TODO) :unshare <SHA-1> - Unshare a codex with the given SHA-1                           (TODO) :mycdx cdx - Display the list of your codex
-:cdx <SHA-1> - Display the codex info with the given SHA-1                        (WIP) :exit - Exit the application                                                      (WIP)
+:cdx <SHA-1> - Retrieves and display the codex info with the given SHA-1          (TODO) :exit - Exit the application                                                      (WIP)
 ```